edunham/site/2022/04/05/diy_sewing_thimble.rst

 .. more::

-I've been aware for some time that sewing with a thimble is Objectively Better than sewing without, but I somehow made it to adulthood without learning to use a thimble properly, let alone avoid losing one between setting a project down one month and picking it up again the next.
-I have DIY'd a lot of various leather thimbles over the years to try to sew with them, but the designs have been a hassle to assemble, unusable, or both.
+I've been aware for some time that sewing with a thimble is `Objectively Better
+<https://youtu.be/78nuLvUvloU?t=110>`_ than sewing without, but I somehow made
+it to adulthood without learning to use a thimble properly, let alone avoid losing one between setting a project down one month and picking it up again the next.
+I have DIY'd a lot of various leather thimbles over the years to try to sew with them, but the designs have been a hassle to assemble, non-functional, or both (sewing a leather thimble is a chicken and egg problem: you need one to make one without great inconvenience or pain).
 However, I have finally stumbled across a design that doesn't fail or annoy me in the ways that all the previous ones did.